Cats

 To give examples, these conditions contribute to the workload of the AVMC:

-Allergies Alopecia Aortic Thrombosis - Aortic Embolism Arthritis Asthma
+Aortic Thrombosis – Aortic Embolism Arthritis Asthma

 Auto-immune - Autoimmune Back & Neck Problems Behavioural Problems Calicivirus & FVR Cancer

-Ear Problems & Ear Mites Eosinophilic Granuloma Eosinophilic Skin Disease
+Diabetes Diarrhoea Ear Problems & Ear Mites Eosinophilic Granuloma Eosinophilic Skin Disease

-Feline Dysautonomia Feline Herpes FeLV
+Feline Dysautonomia Feline Herpes Feline Infectious Anaemia – FIA FeLV

 FIP FIV FUS Flea Allergy Fleas

-Food Poisoning Gingivitis Gum Disease Heart Disease Herpes
+Food Poisoning Gingivitis Gum Disease Haemobartonella

-Hormonal Alopecia Hyperthyroid Iliac Thrombosis Influenza Key-Gaskell
+Hormonal Alopecia Hyperthyroid Iliac Thrombosis IMHA Influenza

-Kidney Disease Miliary Dermatitis Miliary Eczema Obesity Paralysis
+Miliary Eczema Obesity Osteomyelitis Paralysis

 Rodent Ulcer Sarcoma Sinusitis Smoking Stomatitis

-Teeth Thrombosis Urine Spraying Urological Syndrome Vaccination Problems
+Urological Syndrome Vaccination Problems Wounds

 Click on any condition for more information.
 Send a request if a disease is not shown or is not yet covered.
 N.B.
 Some of these links are in preparation.

 While the only promises that can be made are that we will always concentrate and put in maximum effort on your cat's behalf, and strive for excellence in the application of holistic natural medicine techniques, we are able to report an encouraging level of success in such troublesome and chronic conditions.
 A great many cats have surprised their human companions with their ability to defy prognosis and recover.
-Follow a full (and sometimes demanding) holistic programme and trust your cat’s healing ability, for maximum chances of success.
+Follow a full (and sometimes demanding) holistic program and trust your cat’s healing ability, for maximum chances of success.

 Click Homeopathy for cats